TL;DR

 Using sendDeviceDetails (Optional)

 You can enable sendDeviceDetails to automatically include device information with each Zonka Feedback survey response.
 This will capture details such as operating system, OS version, IP address, and device type.
 By default, this setting is enabled when you integrate the SDK.
+On iOS, this is particularly useful because screen sizes and hardware capabilities vary significantly across the iPhone and iPad lineup — filtering responses by device model lets you isolate issues that are hardware-specific rather than universal.

 Send Custom Attributes